Schools “shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality“.

 Section 28 has left an indelible mark on education.
 A shameful stain which has cost lives.
 However, things are changing and we all need to be brave.
 We need to bring about this change faster so that all young people feel safe and validated.
 No child should feel alone or abnormal because of who they are.

-The Herts for Learning Primary English conference taking place on Tuesday 18th January 2022 is entitled: 'That's me'!
+The Herts for Learning Primary English conference took place on Tuesday 18th January 2022, entitled: 'That's me'!
 Ensuring diverse representation across the primary English curriculum.
-This conference is focussed on ensuring all children are seen across the curriculum and in books that are available, no matter who they are.
-Andrew Moffat will be speaking during this conference about the No Outsiders project, as will Michael Gray, who will be sharing outcomes from the whole school plan published by HfL based on the text ‘And tango makes three’ by Justin Richardson and Peter Parnell.
+This conference was focused on ensuring all children are seen across the curriculum and in books that are available, no matter who they are.
+Andrew Moffat spoke during this conference about the No Outsiders project, as will Michael Gray, who shared outcomes from the whole school plan published by HfL based on the text ‘And tango makes three’ by Justin Richardson and Peter Parnell.

 To find out more details and view recordings of the event: National Primary English Conference | Herts for Learning